Prepositions have important general characteristics, knowledge of which can prevent grammar errors

 1. Need for a Noun-like Partner

 Prepositions are like adjectives: they usually partner a noun or noun equivalent.
-One way to distinguish prepositions from adjectives is by their position relative to a partner noun with the: prepositions go before both words (ACROSS the Nile), adjectives go in between (the BLUE Nile).
+One way to distinguish prepositions from adjectives is by their position when their noun has the: prepositions go before both words (ACROSS the Nile), adjectives go in between (the BLUE Nile).
 One interesting word in this respect is worth, which at first sight seems to be an adjective but is clearly a preposition in expressions like worth the effort (see 165.
 Confusions of Similar Structures 2).

 Prepositions can sometimes come after their partner noun instead of before, for example when there is an informal use of who/which/that, like this:

 (a) A noun will usually follow the preposition that it depends on.